 Give Me a Kiss!
 More on Understanding Dog Language

-I have been sad and mourning the loss of my almost 13 year old Belgian and I think we both needed a little lovin’.
+I have been sad, mourning the loss of my almost 13-year-old Belgian and I think we both needed a little lovin’.

 As I leaned in for a little kiss (something my other Belgian LOVED) and my Jovi leaned away, it reminded me of how often we misinterpret doggy behavior and infer our human behavior on them.